PMET-public/module-data-install/README.md

 Optional file: Used to create customers

-Uses the same file format as the native Magento customer import with the exeption of one column:
+Uses the same file format as the native Magento customer import with the exeption of two columns:
 **add_to_autofill** - Optional.
 This will add the customer as a selectable option to the [Autofil Module](https://github.com/PMET-public/module-autofill "Autofil Module")
+**group** - Optional.
+Name of the customer group.
+If not defined, default will be `General`

 At this time, only one address is supported and used for both billing and shipping.
 However, new addresses can be added from a second module, esentially updating the customer but adding, not replacing addresses.
 Last address in getst set as default.